bookwyrm-social/documentation/content/reference/cli.md

 Once you have installed Bookwyrm [in production](installing-in-production.html) or [in development](https://docs.joinbookwyrm.com/developer-environment.html#setting_up_the_developer_environment), you can run the script from the command line with `./bw-dev` followed by the subcommand you want to run.

 Some commands only run in development environments, most can be run in either development or production, and a small number should only be run in production.
 Development commands run in a dedicated Docker environment configured in `docker-compose.dev.yml`, whereas production commands run in the production environment configured in `docker-compose.yml`.
-Production containers and volumes have the prefix `bookwyrm`, and development containers and volumes are prefixed with `dev-wyrm`
+Production containers and volumes have names starting with `bookwyrm`, and development containers and volumes start with `dev-wyrm`

 ## Development commands